mikhaaiil/mikhaaiil/README.md

-## Hi, imma Mikhail
+## Hi, watcher!

-Working as full python developer, creating new projects! 🚀
+I am working as full python developer & creating new projects! 🚀

 Currently working on Yandex.Lyceum arcade game project 🎮
 > I hope soon it will be available for everybody!!